Best Life Insurance for Veterans (2026)

 Should You Convert Military Life Insurance or Buy New?

 • Within 240 days of separation with health issues: Converting SGLI to Veterans' Group Life Insurance (VGLI) guarantees coverage with no medical underwriting.
-Your VGLI rate is based on age, not current health conditions.
-VGLI is the safest option if you have medical concerns.
+VGLI rates are based on age, not current health, making it the safer path for veterans with medical concerns.

-• Within 240 days and in good health: Private life insurance is 30% to 50% cheaper than VGLI for healthy veterans.
-Shopping early lets you lock in lower private life insurance rates before your 120-day free SGLI extension ends.
+• Within 240 days and in good health: Private life insurance runs 30% to 50% cheaper than VGLI for healthy veterans.
+Locking in private rates before your 120-day free SGLI extension ends saves money long-term.

-• After 240 days: Medical underwriting applies to VGLI and private life insurance policies.
+• After 240 days: Medical underwriting applies to both VGLI and private life insurance.
 Private insurers offer lower premiums and more flexible term lengths than VGLI.

 • Service-connected disabilities rated 50% or higher: VA-backed life insurance options provide better value.
-Private insurers charge higher premiums or decline coverage for service-related conditions.
-Consider private no-exam life insurance policies as an alternative.
-No-exam life insurance rates are higher than policies with standard underwriting.
+Private insurers often charge higher premiums or decline coverage for service-related conditions.
+No-exam life insurance policies are worth reviewing as an alternative, though rates run higher than policies with standard underwriting.

-• Good health with no service-connected disabilities: Private life insurance delivers the lowest costs.
-Private life insurance offers optional riders like critical illness or long-term care that VA programs do not offer.
+• Good health with no service-connected disabilities: Private life insurance offers the lowest costs, plus optional riders like critical illness or long-term care that VA programs don't include.

-• Short-term coverage needs: VGLI can be a temporary solution while you improve your health or reassess long-term needs.
-You can switch from VGLI to a private life insurance policy later.
+• Short-term coverage needs: VGLI works as a temporary solution while you improve your health or reassess long-term needs.
+Switching to a private policy later remains an option.

-• Maximizing cash value growth: Private whole life insurance accumulates cash value faster and offers more customization than VALife.
-Private whole life insurance is a stronger choice for long-term wealth building.
+• Maximizing cash value growth: Private whole life insurance builds cash value faster and offers more customization than VALife, but premiums are higher.
+Compare quotes directly against VALife rates before deciding.

 Life Insurance for Veterans: FAQ